JoeTinnySpace/Workout-routine-from-r-bodyweightfitness/README.md

 # Workout routine from r/bodyweightfitness

 The data were fetched from this [subreddit wiki](https://www.reddit.com/r/bodyweightfitness/wiki/kb/recommended_routine).
-So you can find more information about this routine in there.
+You can find more information about this routine in there.

 To run this script,